 Selecting the best VoIP system for CRM integration

-The first step to integrating VoIP with CRM is to find software tools that are compatible with each other — otherwise, you won’t be saving much time at all.
+The first step to integrating VoIP with CRM is to find software tools that are compatible with each other.
+Otherwise, you won’t be saving much time at all.
 If your current phone carrier or VoIP service provider doesn’t offer CRM integrations, perhaps it’s time to look elsewhere.

 Beyond ensuring a VoIP platform integrates with your CRM software, teams can shortlist their must-have VoIP features, such as:

-KPI tracking and analytics
+1. KPI tracking and analytics

 For example, if you want to quantify the reach of your communication, you can track the number of unique conversations.
-Alternatively, you could double-down on productivity teamwide or at an individual level, all based on metrics like:
+Alternatively, you can review productivity teamwide or at an individual level, all based on metrics like:

-CRM contact visibility in your phone system
+2. CRM contact visibility in your phone system

-With a VoIP provider like OpenPhone, your VoIP address book can sync automatically with your CRM.
+With a VoIP provider like OpenPhone, your CRM address book can sync automatically with your phone inbox.
 That makes it easy to quickly identify CRM contacts in your VoIP system each time you receive incoming calls and messages.
-Keep tabs on essential customer information and communications without juggling multiple desktop windows.
+Your team can also keep tabs on essential customer information and communications without juggling multiple desktop windows.

 You won’t have to undertake any additional steps to ensure your colleague in sales sees the customer service call you just made on a client account.
-The auto-log feature makes it easy for cross-department collaboration.
-It’s an essential component of any VoIP-CRM integration and a feature OpenPhone is proud to offer its users.
+The auto-log feature makes it easy for cross-department collaboration, and it’s an integral component of any VoIP-CRM integration — a feature OpenPhone proudly offers users.

-Additional business features
+4. Additional business features